jamxiao2025/Video-Compressor/docs/plan.md

 Define what k rank your image should be with svc[k:]
 Create k rank image by multiplying left unitary arrays with the product of diagonal matrix created from svc and right unitary arrays3.
-Create a diagonal matrix using the singular values from svc Reconstruct the original matrix using SVD components:
+Create a diagonal matrix using the singular values from svc Reconstruct the original matrix using SVD components

+### Plan Revised (1.29.24)

+After some experimenting, I found out the k-rank approximation of images doesn't change the actual size, in bytes, of the original image.

+I think utilizing SVD to get a k-rank approximation of an image is still an integral step in compressing an image, so I'll be researching for other methods that I should combine with SVD to actually reduce image size.